nvmcr/DataScience_HandBook/Machine_Learning/README.md

 $$ q_{i|j} = \frac{(1+||y_i-y_j||^2) ^{-1}}{\Sigma_{k\neq i} (1+||y_k-y_l||^2) ^{-1}} $$

 11. Since its optimization problem, we have a loss function here called KL divergence that optimizes clusters by minimizing $D_{KL} = \Sigma_i \Sigma_j p_{ij} log \frac{p_{ij}}{q_{ij}}$
-12. The above loss function optimizes in such a way that if any two data points have high p value (points close in high dimensions) but low q value (points not close in lower dimensions), then model is penalized more thus concentrating more on local structure.
+12. The above loss function optimizes in such a way that if any two data points have high p value (points close in high dimensions) but low q value (points not close in lower dimensions), then the model is penalized more thus concentrating more on local structure.

 # Unsupervied Learning
 The most ideal way of doing machine learning is to train a model without labeling the data.
 This means the model should figure out the labels on its own.
 This is called Unsupervised learning.
 In general, supervised learning works better than unsupervised but the latter is quite useful in dimensionality reduction.